justinmklam/personal-blog/content/now.md

 ### What I’m Learning
 - How to stay physically balanced and healthy.
 Using bouldering as an outlet for that.
+- How to level up my sourdough.
+Experimenting with things like [porridge loaves](https://www.theperfectloaf.com/oat-porridge-sourdough/).
-- Not reading that much these days outside of the internet.
+- Haven’t been reading that much these days outside of the internet.
 But I do have an endless list of unread books.

 ### What I’m Letting Go Of
 - Letting work consume too much of my energy.